Tutorial: Face and gesture recognition using event-based cameras

 - Tutorial presentation on “Efficient object detection” at the IEEE RAS Summer School on Robot Vision, Santiago, Chile, December 2012 Tutorial presentation on “Multiclass object detection” at the IEEE LA-RAS Summer School, Santiago, Chile, December 2010

-- Tutorial presentation on “Face detection” at the IEEE LA-RAS Summer School, Santiago, Chile December 2006 (together with Javier Ruiz-del-Solar)
+- Tutorial presentation on “Face detection” at the IEEE LA-RAS Summer School, Santiago, Chile December 2006.

 - [2] R Verschae, I Bugueno-Cordova, “evTransFER: A Transfer Learning Framework for Event-based Facial Expression Recognition”, Neurocomputing, 2026, 132641.